chef/chef-web-docs/chef_master/source/resource_examples.rst

 .. tag resource_package_handle_cookbook_file_and_package

 ..
-To handle cookbook_file and yum_package when both called in the same recipe
+To handle cookbook_file and package when both called in the same recipe

-When a **cookbook_file** resource and a **yum_package** resource are both called from within the same recipe, use the ``flush_cache`` attribute to dump the in-memory Yum cache, and then use the repository immediately to ensure that the correct package is installed:
+When a **cookbook_file** resource and a **package** resource are both called from within the same recipe, use the ``flush_cache`` attribute to dump the in-memory Yum cache, and then use the repository immediately to ensure that the correct package is installed:

 .. code-block:: ruby